captionpoint/CaptionPoint-Server/public/will.md

 ## EMILIA:
 I suppose…
 --
-penance for breaking a poet’s heart, is living with its output.
+penance for breaking a poet’s heart is living with its output.
 ---
 ## EMILIA:
 I am happy to help.